25 terms you should know to understand the climate change conversation

 Stacker compiled 25 terms related to climate change, their meanings, and their significance in the context of today’s warming climate.
 This gallery is not inclusive (thousands of terms relate to the climate change discussion), but is meant as a starting point to better understand what is arguably shaping up to be the most pressing issue of the near—and distant—future.

 Weather is the specific state of the atmosphere at any given time and in any given place over a limited period (minute to minute, day to day, or week to week).
-Weather can fluctuate wildly over the course of a month or year, and anomalies in weather patterns, such as heat waves or extreme cold, are not evidence for or against global warming or climate change.
-July 2019 being the hottest month on record represents a weather pattern that could be construed as an anomaly.
-But when contextualized, scientists have found that the period between 2015 and 2019 was the warmest five years on record—a fact that illuminates a larger climate pattern taking shape.
+Weather can fluctuate wildly over the course of a month or year, and anomalies in weather patterns, such as heatwaves or extreme cold, are not evidence for or against global warming or climate change.

 Ice sheets are continental glaciers exceeding 19,000 square miles.
 In one 24-hour period in August 2019, Greenland’s ice sheet lost 11 billion tons of ice.
 While it’s normal for the ice sheet to lose some ice every summer (and regain some in the winter), 2019’s melt season came almost a full month early and was exacerbated by record high temperatures.

 Global warming, an increase in average global temperature over an extended period, is one aspect or symptom of the much larger problem of human-caused climate change.
-Today’s global warming is attributed to high levels of emissions, including carbon dioxide, methane, and chlorofluorocarbons.
+Today’s global warming is attributed to high levels of emissions, including CO2, methane, and chlorofluorocarbons.

 Parts per million, or ppm, is the mass ratio between a pollutant and the air, soil, water, bodily fluid, or other solution.
-The latest carbon dioxide measurement by NASA in July 2019, for example, showed levels at 411 ppm.
-For reference, carbon dioxide levels in various ice ages were roughly 200 ppm and 280 ppm during periods of a milder climate.
-Carbon dioxide levels in 2013 exceeded 400 ppm for the first time ever recorded; left unchecked, that ratio is expected to exceed 1,500 ppm and signal an uncharted climate never before inhabited by human life.
+The latest CO2 measurement by NASA in March 2022, for example, showed levels at 417 ppm.
+For reference, CO2 levels in various ice ages were roughly 200 ppm and 280 ppm during periods of a milder climate.
+CO2 levels in 2013 exceeded 400 ppm for the first time ever recorded; left unchecked, that ratio is expected to exceed 1,500 ppm and signal an uncharted climate never before inhabited by human life.

 Emissions refer to the expulsion of something (most commonly gases or radiation).
 When it comes to climate change, emissions might refer to smog over high-density cities like Los Angeles or greenhouse gases released by vehicles.
-Four major car companies in August defied President Donald Trump’s reduced emissions standards (37 miles per gallon, down from President Obama’s 54.5 miles per gallon standard) and signed a deal with California that self-imposes more stringent emissions standards.
+President Joe Biden is seeking to switch American drivers from gas guzzlers to cars that run on electricity, combating climate change through the creation of cheaper electric vehicles, in addition to tax credits and rebates to incentivize the transition.

 COP and UNFCCC

 Conference of the Parties (COP) is the decision-making entity of the United Nations Framework Convention on Climate Change (UNFCCC), an environmental treaty that took effect in May 1992.
 Annual meetings of the COP (begun in March 1995) negotiate the Kyoto Protocol, review the state of climate change and how countries are dealing with it, and decide to implement aspects of the convention.
 Today, every country in the world is part of the UNFCCC with the goal of drafting and meeting climate goals.
 A UNFCCC report in August 2019 outlined how various countries are reacting to its mandates and looked at the status of support for countries in achieving different climate goals, while a 2021 virtual meeting emphasized the need for swift action on the part of the world's governments.